percyfal/repaper/README.md

 - [sra toolkit](http://www.ncbi.nlm.nih.gov/Traces/sra/?view=software)
 - bioinformatics software such as GATK, picard, bowtie, star - see [snakemakelib](https://github.com/percyfal/snakemakelib) for configuration instructions

 Make sure to have enough diskspace.
-Also, once the SRA toolkit is installed, double-check the default download location for SRA data (via *vdb-config -i*).
-Set and export the environment variable NCBI_HOME to this location in order to make it visible to snakemakelib.
+Also, once the SRA toolkit is installed, double-check the default download location for SRA data (via *vdb-config -i*); this is usually set to ~/ncbi.
+Either make a symbolic link from this location to a disk with a lot of space, or set and export the environment variable NCBI_HOME pointing to the spacy disk location in order to make it visible to snakemakelib.

 ## Setup ##